 Playa de las Americas and Los Cristianos after a 15 minute drive

-From the south, the road climbs up making steep hairpin bends.
-The first village is Arona that looks like a place we should sometimes stay at if there is accommodation.
-Arona is so close to the coast and yet so original compared to the resorts lower down.
+From the south, the road climbs up with steep hairpin bends.
+The first village Arona looks like a place we could even stay at provided there’s accommodation.
+Arona is close to the coast and yet original compared to the resorts lower down.

-From Arona there are two alternative itineraries.
-We took the smaller side road of the two.
-The road was narrow and a bit scary in places, but what was positive there was no meeting traffic.
+From Arona there are two alternative itineraries of which we took the smaller side road.
+The road was a bit scary in places, but what was positive there was no meeting traffic.
 The scenery was like this:

 Driving to Mount Teide

-Later on came an area with vineyards, tomato fields and almond trees (they were in flower).
-In places all trees had dropped their all leaves as it was winter time.
-Then came pine forests and after them we began to see lava fields.
+Later on there was a region with vineyards, tomato fields and almond trees in flower.
+In other places again all trees had dropped their leaves as they do it at winter time.
+Then followed pine forests and after the pines began the lava fields.

 This is El Pino Gordo, a giant pine tree and a local sight.
-It’s just north of Vilaflor.
-Vilaflor is at 1400 m and the highest village in the Canaries.
-We keep on climbing…
+The location is a bit north of Vilaflor.
+Vilaflor, 1400 m, is the highest village in the Canaries.
+But we went on and climbed.

 El Pino Gordo of Tenerife

-The huge pine trees are Canary Island pines – and those trees have giant cones!
-As soon the kids saw how big the cones were they wanted pick them from the roadside.
-So big cones compared to what we have back home!
+The huge pine trees in this area are called Canary Island pines – and they have some giant cones!
+As soon the kids saw how big the cones were they wanted to pick them from the roadside.
+So big compared to what we have back home!

 Parque Nacional del Teide